vacp2p/rfc/content/docs/rfcs/38/README.md

 # Abstract

-We propose to transition our use of resource intensive Nakomoto consensus mechanisms to more efficient, secure, leaderless ones rooted in decentralization.
-We sketch a two-layer model for the practical execution of one such a distributed consensus, in which an underlying leaderless binary decision mechanism is utilized to used to vote on the construction of a distributed, directed, acyclic graph.
+We propose to transition our use of resource intensive Nakomoto consensus mechanisms to the class of more efficient, secure, leaderless ones rooted in decentralization.
+We sketch a simple two-level model for the practical execution of such a fairly distributed consensus mechanism, in which an underlying leaderless binary decision mechanism is utilized to used to vote on the construction of a distributed, directed, acyclic graph.
 We present the Glacier algorithm which provides a Byzantine fault tolerant implementation of the base binary decision mechanism.
-We outline a taxonomy of Byzantine adversaries that seek to thwart this computation's "correctness".
+We outline a taxonomy of Byzantine adversaries that seek to thwart this computation's correct honesty.

 # Consensus Model